UN-OCHA/hpc-content-site/html/themes/custom/common_design_subtheme/README.md

 - [Site main navigation - menu](templates/navigation/menu--main.html.twig):

-  The template for the main navigation menu is also overrident to only display top items when they have children (article links) and also to handle the the "download report" link.
+  The template for the main navigation menu is also overridden to only display top items when they have children (article links) and also to handle the the "download report" link.